KnudsenMorten/AzLogDcrIngestPS/README.md

 The overall goals for **AzLogDcrIngestPS** are to **automate** all the steps - and **ensure data schema alignment to requirement**.

-If you are interested in learning more about Azure Data Collection Rules and the different options, I urge you to read the section
+If you are interested in learning more about Azure Data Collection Rules and the different options, I urge you to read the next sections.
 </details>